HONORS 214/314 (27207/27208)

 Honors internships are available in each academic department, in some laboratory settings, and with various off-campus organizations.
 Internships may be taken during the summer or the academic year.
 The research conducted during an internship can be seen as preparation for the honors thesis.
 Honors 410 enables honors students to develop independent research projects with professionals in their specialized fields of study.
 In an internship setting, the student and supervisor determine the extent of the research project and the scope of the student’s involvement.
 Internships are designed for upper-division students with experience in the research area.
 Qualified students may participate whether or not they are enrolled in the University Honors sequence.
 Students who wish to take an internship must submit a proposal to the Honors College director during the semester prior to the internship.
 Please contact the Honors office for additional information.

-Note: HON 410 does not count toward Honors Certificate or University Honors Program
+NOTE: Honors 410 does not count toward the Honors Certificate or University Honors program unless approved the Dean of the Honors College.

 Students enrolling in Honors 420 may receive credit for independent research and creative projects.
 To enroll in Honors 420, students must meet honors eligibility requirements, have the consent of a faculty member who agrees to oversee the project and must prepare a contract for approval by the Honors College Dean.